nauam/Courses/docs/manual/03-getting-started.md

 ## Project setup

-A new installation will not contain any projects so QW Control will present you with a dialog to create one.
+A new installation will not contain any projects so Rundeck will present you with a dialog to create one.
 Press the "New Project" button to create a project.
 Fill the project creation form with a desired name.
 Project names can